Jerome, Arizona: After 1920

 Meanwhile, a subsidence problem that had irreparably damaged at least 10 downtown buildings by 1928 worsened through the 1930s.
 Dozens of buildings, including the post office and jail, were lost as the earth beneath them sank away.
 (Note: Jerome's housing stock and other buildings met a wide variety of fates over the years.
 Some burned or collapsed.
 Some were moved intact or in pieces to places as far away as Flagstaff.
-After 1953, through the efforts of the Jerome Historical Society and others, some like the Boyd Hotel, the Powder Box Church, and the Fourth Hospital (now the Grand Hotel and Asylum Restaurant) were restored.
+After 1953, through the efforts of the Jerome Historical Society and others, some such as the Boyd Hotel, the Powder Box Church, and the Fourth Hospital (now the Grand Hotel and Asylum Restaurant) were restored.
 Not every standing building has been completely restored, and ruins are still visible in "Mexican Town", downhill from the main business district.)
 Contributing causes were geologic faulting in the area, blast vibrations from the mines, and erosion that may have been exacerbated by vegetation-killing smelter smoke.
 (Note: Pine, oak, and manzanita trees covered Jerome until the late 19th century but were cut down for mine timbers and other lumber.
 In 1964, Cleopatra Hill was seeded with ailanthus trees to limit severe erosion from the denuded slopes.)

 Mining continued at a reduced level in the Verde District until 1953, when Phelps Dodge shut down the United Verde Mine and related operations.
 Jerome's population subsequently fell below 100.
 To prevent the town from disappearing completely, its remaining residents turned to tourism and retail sales.
 They organized the Jerome Historical Society in 1953 and opened a museum and gift shop.

 To encourage tourism, the town's leaders sought National Historic Landmark status for Jerome; it was granted by the federal government in 1967.
 In 1962, James Douglas's heirs donated the Douglas mansion, above the UVX mine site, to the State of Arizona, which used it to create Jerome State Historic Park.
 By sponsoring music festivals, historic-homes tours, celebrations, and races, the community attracted visitors and new businesses, which in the 21st century include art galleries, craft stores, wineries, coffeehouses, and restaurants.